Everyone knows that personal injury compensation includes medical bills. However, you may not know about the other types of compensation available.

 - Pay stubs noting what you would have received.
 You can also provide tax returns.

 All of these documents will be useful during insurance investigations or court hearings.

 How Can I Win My Personal Injury Compensation Case?

-The best way to win your personal injury compensation case is to hire an attorney.
+The best way to win your personal injury compensation case is to hire a South Carolina personal injury attorney.
 They can tell you about the types of compensation applicable to your case.
 Plus, they can tell you how much your case is worth.

 Additionally, they can tell you how you can prove your case and give realistic expectations in the process.
 Without legal counsel, you may not be aware of the different types of damages you can receive.